Skip to content

 graph.math

 Fast inline math and boolean evaluation for computation and decision-making.
-Prefer this over graph.js when you only need simple expressions.
+This is the skill for inline compute/branch (graph.js when you need real JavaScript).
 Statements run in order; five types:

 Statement Purpose